SweetProcess/serverless-image-resizing/README.md

 	You can find the BucketWebsiteUrl in the table of outputs displayed on a successful invocation of the deploy script.

+	**WARNING:** before you start checking all of those resized images, make sure that those resize folders do not exist.
+This is all because lambda is triggered only when s3 will point to a 404, and lambda will create the image.
+Be sure to reload those test folders, or you will not even go to the lambda function.

 	So for testing it you can do it on the test bucket by visiting:

 	- For gif (although we don't do gif resizing now):